 How to make your Female NPCs more realistic in Dungeons and Dragons!

 I was unaware that this was really an issue in D&D, however it has been brought to my attention that as D&D is still primarily popular with men that sometimes it can be difficult to create authentic female characters.
-Without realizing, I created several female NPCs who had large parts to play in my tumblr_o6kyjxdn6j1rfyiu4o1_1280campaign and analysing them now, I can now see there are definitely some key components to making your female characters as awesome as the others!
+Without realizing, I created several female NPCs who had large parts to play in my campaign and analysing them now, I can now see there are definitely some key components to making your female characters as awesome as the others!

 1) Give them motives.